karlpetersson/todo/README.md

 Download the repo, and then `make` followed by `make install` in the root folder.
 This will install todo in `/usr/local/bin`, and copy `todoStyles.json` to `~/`.

+For the best experience, make an alias for "todo".
+For example: `echo "alias t=todo" >> ~/.zshrc`

 ### USAGE

+Whenever you run `todo`, the program will use the file named `todo.txt` in the folder you are currently in.
+So, start by creating a file named `todo.txt` anywhere you want.
+From there:

-List todos:
+List todos
 ```
 todo
 ```

-Add a todo:
+Add a todo
 ```
 todo add <text>
 ```

-Finish a todo:
+Finish a todo
 ```
 todo do <num>
 ```

-Set priority on a todo (0 or 1):
+Set priority on a todo (0 or 1)
 ```
 todo prio <num> <prio>
 ```